seek-oss/braid-design-system/README.md

 ### Assertions

-To ensure correct usage of it&rsquo;s components, Braid performs some precondition and invariant checking at runtime using the [assert] library.
+To ensure correct usage of its components, Braid performs some precondition and invariant checking at runtime using the [assert] library.

 To prevent these checks from being included in production builds and distrupting the end user experience, it is recommended that `assert` calls are stripped at build time using the [unassert](https://www.npmjs.com/package/unassert) library.